 Look for asymmetry and rakish angles, cheese hole cutouts, kidney and amoeba shapes, futuristic jet and space age forms, mosaic murals, anodized aluminum in gold and copper.
 Most predominant is the nautical influence that can be seen in the Lincoln Cinema, Publix on the Bay, Miami Beach Chamber of Commerce, and Miami City Ballet buildings.

-Art Deco Condo Buildings in South Beach
+Bogart Art Deco Condo in Miami Beach

 Where are the Art Deco buildings in Miami?